Pierre Trémaux: Photography

 With 21 photographs and 56 lithographs made after his photos, relatively few have survived, and their condition is poor.
 According to Chief Curator of Photography at the Israel Museum, Nissan N. Perez, his photographs "reveal that Trémaux had an interest in anthropological photography, and, had he succeeded, it might have been a most important survey of Oriental types and customs, and not, as it is today, a mere gallery of curiosities."

 Nevertheless, his published works, such as the Voyages series of 1852 to 1862, were the first books on Egypt, Sudan, Palestine and other Middle Eastern regions with illustrations based on photographs by the author.

 Theory of evolution

 Trémaux is also the author of a work that caused a sensation at the 1867 Universal Exhibition in Paris titled, Origine et transformations de l'homme et des autres êtres (Origin and transformations of man and other beings, 1865).
-In this book he proposed an evolutionary theory that racial differences have "a natural basis" in biology and geology, referred to nowadays as the theory of punctuated equilibria.
+In this book he proposed an evolutionary theory that racial differences have "a natural basis" in biology and geology.
+According to Trémaux's theory, differences in human races were attributable to differences in soil content.
+Trémaux's theory also incorporated the idea that evolution has an innate progressive tendency, a concept known as orthogenesis.